javascript-tutorial/zh.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 In other words, to put these terms straight:

-- A parameter is the variable listed inside the parentheses in the function declaration (it's a declaration time term)
+- A parameter is the variable listed inside the parentheses in the function declaration (it's a declaration time term).
 - An argument is the value that is passed to the function when it is called (it's a call time term).

 We declare functions listing their parameters, then call them passing arguments.